Become a member today to gain all the benefits of this community

 Annual Membership fees are due September 30th and can be paid in cash, debit, cheque, MasterCard or Visa.
 Membership prices are pro-rated for new members only.
 New members, please contact the main office to find out the rate for the month you are signing up for membership.

-You can become a member right now by filling out the form below or download and fill out our membership form and mail it along with a cheque or come by in person between 10 am and 6 pm, Monday to Friday.
+Alternatively, you can download and fill out our membership form and mail it with a cheque, or come by in person between 10 am and 6 pm, Monday to Friday.